 Dinnerly and EveryPlate each offer certain diet-related labels at the point of meal selection as well as allergen information, but this looks different across the two.
-While they both label which items are vegetarian, EveryPlate’s only other label is “spicy,” while Dinnerly goes a bit farther to label which type of animal protein is present, whether items are “dairy-free,” “no added gluten,” “low calorie,” and “keto-friendly,” as well as simply “healthy.”
+While they both label which items are vegetarian, EveryPlate’s only other labels are "30 Min or Less" and "Customer Fave," while Dinnerly goes a bit farther to label which type of animal protein is present, whether items are “dairy-free,” “no added gluten,” “low calorie,” and “kid-friendly,” as well as simply “healthy.”
 While there is some limited information on how they define some of these, the term “healthy” was not defined anywhere.

-As far as allergen information, both companies put it forward, but while Dinnerly only provides it for the recipe, EveryPlate offers this plus the previously mentioned “ingredient hub."
+As far as allergen information, both companies put it forward.
+However, Dinnerly offers this plus the previously mentioned “ingredient hub."
 While it takes a bit of navigating, if you really need to know exactly what’s in your miso paste, you can find it there.

 Neither service would be a great option for someone who needs to avoid a specific ingredient or has other dietary needs, but if we had to pick one winner in this category, it would be Dinnerly.

 Dinnerly may also have a slight advantage in this category as well, although it is not doing much above the minimum level of effort to provide nutrition-conscious options.
 Both companies offer full nutrition breakdown, but Dinnerly offers a few helpful nutrition labels and seems to make more of an effort to offer a range of nutrient profiles.

 While EveryPlate typically offers meals at or above 600 calories, Dinnerly’s range is a touch wider and includes some lower-calorie options.
 This also creates some variety among other nutrients, in terms of carbohydrates and fats as well, which may be useful for those with certain dietary restrictions.